MrHumanRebel/jellyfin-plugin-sampleskipper/README.md

 ---

-## ✨ Overview
+## Overview

-Sample Skipper is a simple yet powerful plugin designed to automatically detect and ignore **"sample" video files** during library scans.
+Sample Skipper is a small plugin that automatically detects and ignores **"sample" video files** during Jellyfin library scans.

-No more manual cleanup or cluttered folders — if a file has `sample` in its name, this plugin ensures it never reaches your Jellyfin library.
+If a file has `sample` in its name, the plugin prevents it from ever appearing in your Jellyfin library, avoiding clutter and manual cleanup.

 ---

-## 🚀 Features
+## Features

-- **Automatic Detection** – Seamless integration with the Jellyfin library scanner, ignoring files containing "sample" in the name.
+- **Automatic detection** – Integrates with the Jellyfin library scanner and skips files containing `sample` in the filename.
-- **Case Insensitive** – Detects `sample`, `Sample`, `SAMPLE`, or any variation.
+- **Case-insensitive matching** – Detects `sample`, `Sample`, `SAMPLE`, and other case variations.
-- **Zero Config** – Install it and forget it; it works out of the box.
+- **No configuration required** – Install and enable; no additional setup needed.
-- **Lightweight** – Minimal impact on scan performance.
+- **Lightweight** – Designed to have minimal impact on library scan performance.

+Example filenames that will be ignored:

+- `Pacific.Rim.2013.2160p...-Sample.mkv`
+- `Some.Movie.1080p.BluRay.x264-SAMPLE.mp4`
+- `Movie.Sample.avi`

 ---

-## 📦 Installation
+## Installation

-### Option 1: Official Repository (Recommended)
+### Option 1: Repository (recommended)

 1. Open your **Jellyfin Dashboard**.
 2. Navigate to **Plugins → Repositories**.